justi1jc/FPS/README.md

 ### AI
 * Keep AI from attempting to fire through obstructions.
 * Follower AI that protects a leader.
+* Formation
 * Provide callback argument for AI state transitions.

+### StatHandler.cs
+* Effects(modifies stat)
+* Route attack directly to StatHandler.cs
+* Perks( Bools that give bonuses when set to true.)

+### Misc
+* Give abilities a static "one-shot" method that uses them without an instance.
+* Make 1-4/D-pad into "quick access" slots that uses an ability's one-shot method.
+* Fix slow movement/responsiveness when framerate dips a bit.

 ## Current Objectives
-* Store and access user-defined kits.

 ********************************************************************************
  _____              __ _